gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Chapter 4: Raid!

 *Donk!
 Donk!
 Donk!*
-"Bother," the old turtle said mildly, reaching into the bell and pulling a sock off the clapper.
+"Bother," the old tortoise said mildly, reaching into the bell and pulling a sock off the clapper.
 "I keep telling the mayor she really shouldn't."